 Discovered (Apr 30, 1786) by William Herschel

-Above, a 4 arcmin wide closeup of NGC 5719 Below, a closeup of the core of the galaxy (Image Credits: Hubble Legacy Archive)
+Below, a ? arcmin wide image of the core of the galaxy (Image Credit Hubble Legacy Archive)

 NGC 5720 (= PGC 52328)